Erdbeergeist/subsonic_client/README.md

 # subsonic_client

-We aim to provide an easy way to access the subsonic API and in the future be able to remotely playback from a subsonic library.
+We aim to implement the subsonic API and provide a client capable of leveraging the subsonic API for playback and library management.

-Using:
+Depdendencies:
   * tinyxml2 https://github.com/leethomason/tinyxml2
   * libVLC https://www.videolan.org/vlc/libvlc.html